MagedGaman/engima-docs/products/cloud/pages/features/05_admin_features/api/postman.md

 ---
 slug: /cloud/manage/postman
-sidebar_label: 'Programmatic API access with Postman'
+sidebarTitle: 'Programmatic API access with Postman'
 title: 'Programmatic API access with Postman'
 description: 'This guide will help you test the ClickHouse Cloud API using Postman'
 doc_type: 'guide'